EVerest/everest-framework/everestrs/everestrs/README.md

     on being built in a workspace where `make install` was run once.
   - You can now try building the code, but it will not do anything: `cd everestrs && cargo build --all`
-  - If you want to play with a node, check out `https://github.com/EVerest/everest-core/pull/344` in your workspace and run make install.
-  - Go to `everest-core/modules/RsSomkeTest` and run `cargo build` there.
-  - There is no support for building or installing Rust modules with cMake currently, so let's fake the installation:
-  - Go to `everest-core/build/dist/libexec/everest/modules` and create the stuff needed for a module:
-      ~~~bash
-      mkdir RsSmokeTest
-      ln -s ../../../../../../modules/RsSmokeTest/target/debug/smoke_test RsSmokeTest
-      ln -s ../../../../../../modules/RsSmokeTest/manifest.yaml .
-      ~~~
-  - You should now be able to configure the `RsSmokeTest` module in your config YAML.
+  - You should now be able to configure the `RsExample` or `RsExampleUser` modules in your config YAML.

 ## Differences to other EVerest language wrappers